acheong08/ChatGPT/PRIVACY.md

 # Future changes

-Opt in data collection will be added as an option and can be enabled if desired.
+Opt in data collection will be added as an option and can be enabled if desired **by the end users**.
 This is part of an attempt to create a dataset for fine tuning open source LLMs towards chat functionality.
 It will **not** be enabled by default.

+The bypass server itself will **never** log or collect your access tokens or conversations.